Higokian/Higokian/README.md

 # Hi there 👋
 My name is Jason, I'm a full stack developer.
 I received an Associates Degree in computer programming back in 2019. 👨‍🎓 I've learned the basics of Python, Java, C++, Visual Basic, Xamarin, and COBOL.
 I'm most experienced with HTML, CSS and Javascript.
-I'm currently mostly focused on Front-end work.
+I'm currently focusing on Cybersecurity.
 I also dabble a little in game development. 🎮 I'm always in search of projects to help me learn new concepts, gain experience and build up my portfolio!⚡

 [![GitHub Streak](https://streak-stats.demolab.com/?user=DenverCoder1)](https://git.io/streak-stats)